cloudspannerecosystem/cassandra-to-spanner-proxy/docs/config_options.md

     # Set enabled to true or false for OTEL metrics and traces
     enabled: True

+    # Whether or not to enable client side metrics (such as sessions, gfe latency etc.)
+    enabledClientSideMetrics: False

     # Name of the collector service to be setup as a sidecar
     serviceName: YOUR_OTEL_COLLECTOR_SERVICE_NAME

     healthcheck:
+        # Enable the health check in this proxy application config only if the
+        # "health_check" extension is added to the OTEL collector service configuration.
+        #
+        # Recommendation:
+        # Enable the OTEL health check if you need to verify the collector's availability
+        # at the start of the application.
+For development or testing environments, it can
+        # be safely disabled to reduce complexity.
+        # Enable/Disable Health Check for OTEL, Default 'False'.
+        enabled: False
         # Health check endpoint for the OTEL collector service
         endpoint: YOUR_OTEL_COLLECTOR_HEALTHCHECK_ENDPOINT
     metrics: